Economy of Armenia: Microfinance

-The establishment of Microfinance Institutions in Armenia was dependent on them making a complementary effort to fill the gap in the financial services sector.
+The establishment of Microfinance institutions in Armenia was dependent on them making a complementary effort to fill the gap in the financial services sector.
 Its primary goal was to deal with the rising unemployment and poverty brought on by transitory shock.
 In this context, self-employment in the country emerged as one of the best options to unemployment.
 Commercial banking institutions in Armenia overlooked micro-business enterprises that lacked credit histories and sufficient funding.
 Microfinance has been proposed as an adaptable instrument to assist people in transition economies take advantage of new opportunities.

-Government revenues and taxation
+Government

 Government revenues

 In August 2019 Moody's Investors Service upgraded Armenia to Ba3 rating with stable outlook.

-According to the National Statistical Service, Armenia's government debt stood at AMD 3.1 trillion (about $6,4 billion, including $5,1 billion of external debt) as of November 30, 2017.
+According to the National Statistical Service, Armenia's government debt stood at AMD 3.1 trillion (about $6,4 billion, including $5,1 billion of external debt) as of 30 November 2017.
 Armenia's debt-to-GDP ratio will drop by 1% in 2018 according to finance minister.

-In Armenia's external debt ($5.5 billion as of January 1, 2018), the arrears for multi-country credit programs dominate - 66.2% or $3.6 billion, followed by debt on bilateral loan programs - 17.5% or $958.9 million and investments of non-residents in Armenian Eurobonds - 15,4% or $844.9 million.
+In Armenia's external debt ($5.5 billion as of 1 January 2018), the arrears for multi-country credit programs dominate – 66.2% or $3.6 billion, followed by debt on bilateral loan programs - 17.5% or $958.9 million and investments of non-residents in Armenian Eurobonds – 15,4% or $844.9 million.

 For the whole Armenian economy and international commerce, 2020 was a year of decline.
-In a variety of areas, Armenian commodities are being exported and imported at a lower rate.
+In a variety of areas Armenian commodities are being exported and imported at a lower rate.
 According to the Armenian Statistical Committee, Armenia exported goods worth $2.544 billion in 2020, a fall of 3.9 percent from 2019.
-Armenia imported items worth 4.559 billion dollars in 2020, down 17.7% from the previous year.The volume of Armenia's international trade has varied throughout the previous 10 years.
+Armenia imported items worth 4.559 billion dollars in 2020, down 17.7% from the previous year.
+The volume of Armenia's international trade has varied throughout the previous 10 years.

 Taxation

 Employee income tax

-From January 1, 2020, Armenia will switch to a flat income taxation system, which, regardless of the amount will tax wages at 23%.
+From 1 January 2020, Armenia will switch to a flat income taxation system, which, regardless of the amount will tax wages at 23%.
 Moreover, until 2023 the taxation rate will gradually decrease from 23% to 20%.

 Corporate income tax

-The reform adopted in June 2019, aims to boost medium-term economic activity and to increase tax compliance.
+The reform adopted in June 2019 aims to boost medium-term economic activity and to increase tax compliance.
 Among other measures, the corporate income tax was reduced by two percentage points to 18.0 per cent and the tax on dividends for non-resident organisations halved to 5.0 per cent.

 Special taxation for small business

-From January 1, 2020, the republic will abandon two alternative tax systems - self-employed and family entrepreneurship.
+From 1 January 2020, the republic will abandon two alternative tax systems - self-employed and family entrepreneurship.
 They will be replaced by micro-entrepreneurship with a non-taxable threshold of up to 24 million drams.
 Business entities that carry out specialized activities, in particular, accounting, advocacy, and consulting will not be considered as micro-business entities.
 Micro business will be exempted from all types of taxes other than income tax, which will be 5 thousand drams per employee.